Sign in

 Extended Life Coolants (ELC)

-Make sure that you are always using the right coolant for the right job!
-SC Fuels offers a full line of coolants and chemicals from name brands such as Chevron, and Valvoline.
-Contact us to learn how SC Fuels can save you money on fuel, lubes, and coolants!
+Always ensure you use the correct type of coolant for your specific needs.
+SC Fuels offers a comprehensive range of coolants and chemicals from well-known brands such as Chevron and Valvoline.
+Contact us to find out how SC Fuels can help you save on fuel, lubricants, and coolants!

 Radiator coolant of a diesel generator: Rust preventive & Antifreeze Coolant

-When the generator set runs, the diesel engine pumps coolant to the radiator to bring away heat generated by the engine.
-There are two main types of coolants, where the coolant fluids are composed of purified water and rust preventive or antifreeze:
+When a generator operates, its diesel engine pumps coolant to the radiator to dissipate the heat generated.
+There are two main types of coolant, both consisting of purified water and either a rust preventive or antifreeze:

-1) Rust preventive: an anti-rust liquid to prevent corrosion in most conditions.
+1) Rust preventive: A liquid that prevents corrosion under most conditions.

 For more information, please visit genset container.